enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 The init-app script will create a standard project structure for your app and configure Gradle build scripts.

-Investigate the build.gradle file located on your projects root for more details.
+Investigate the build.gradle file located in your project's root for more details.

 MISSING LINK to build.gradle doc